AjaySingh0812/Amazon_Clone/README.md

 The styling of this Amazon clone will be similar to the original website.
 It will use a combination of colors such as Amazon's signature orange, black, and white.

 Provided all images required for this project.
 Create a folder and add html, css file and images on visual studio code.

+This code creates a webpage layout, similar to Amazon's, with these main sections:

+*   **Header:**  At the top, you'll find the Amazon logo, your delivery address, a search bar, options to change the language, sign in, and your shopping cart.
+*   **Bottom Panel:** This panel has links to things like daily deals, customer service, registries, gift cards, and a way to sell your own items.
+*   **Hero Section:** This section displays a message and a link that takes you to the Amazon India website.
+*   **Shop Section:** Here, you'll see different product categories, each with a picture and a "See More" link to explore further.
+*   **Footer:**  At the very bottom, there are more links to various pages and information about Amazon.

+The accompanying CSS code controls how everything looks on the page – the styles for the header, search bar, bottom panel, the hero section, the shop section, and the footer.